Geo Television (Germany)

 Geo Television is a German-language pay-TV station of the RTL Group.
 It is the TV offshoot of the magazine with the same name (GEO).
 Geo Television focuses on reports and documentaries.

 Broadcasting

-The channel started on 8 May 2014 and was distributed at the beginning only via the IPTV offer Telekom Entertain.
-Since 17 May 2017, Geo Television is also available in the cable network of Kabel Deutschland, followed by Amazon Prime on 23 May 2017.
+The channel started on 8 May 2014 and was initially only distributed by Telekom Entertain, an IPTV service.
+Geo Television has also been available on Vodafone Deutschland since 17 May 2017 and on Amazon Prime Video since 23 May 2017.